apple/turicreate/userguide/style_transfer/export-coreml.md

 ![Xcode view of MyStyleTransfer.mlmodel](images/xcode_style_transfer.png)

-If your style transfer model has 8 styles and you want to stlyize using the 4th style, then index should be
+If your style transfer model has 8 styles and you want to stylize using the 4th style, then index should be

 ```swift